A visible increase in use between 2019 and 2022, more moderate between 2021 and 2022

 Of the 14 countries studied, France has the highest increase in traffic, followed by Belgium and Italy!
 USA, Canada, Finland and Ireland recorded a decrease in bicycle traffic between 2019 and 2022.

-In Canada and USA, a more modest increase
+In Canada and the USA, a more modest increase

-In Canada and USA, cycling is more stable between 2019 and 2022.
-The evolution of traffic (respectively -5% for Canada and -1% for the USA) can be decomposed in an increase in weekend use and a decrease in weekday traffic.
-Leisure use seems to be increasing, while utilitarian use has not yet returned to its pre-pandemic level.
+In Canada and the USA, cycling is more stable between 2019 and 2022.
+The evolution of traffic (respectively -5% for Canada and -1% for the USA) can explained by an increase in weekend traffic and a decrease in weekday traffic.
+Leisure use seems to be increasing, while utilitarian use has not yet returned to its pre-pandemic levels.